FunHOI: Annotation-Free 3D Hand-Object Interaction Generation via Functional Text Guidance: Introduction

 \section{Introduction}

-Serving as the core medium for human-environment interaction, the hand executes multi - dimensional tasks ranging from basic survival acts (e.g., 'drink water') to complex tool operations (e.g., "taking photos").
-It continuously drives daily activities and constructs the cognitive interface of the physical world.
-Using the key challenge of interactive semantic parsing in Embodied Intelligence and Artificial Intelligence Generated Content research, this study proposes a zero-shot learning framework driven by natural language.
-It aims to break through the current 3D HOI reconstruction paradigm that relies on large-scale labeled data by decoupling intention-embedded. semantic descriptions, it can achieve functional 3D HOI reconstruction without specific training(see Fig.~\ref{fig:title} for sample results).
+\IEEEPARstart{S}{erving} as the core medium for human--environment interaction, the hand executes multi-dimensional tasks ranging from basic survival acts (e.g., \textit{drinking water}) to complex tool operations (e.g., \textit{taking photos}).
+These interactions require dexterous hand motion, appropriate object pose, and physically plausible contact that is consistent with the intended object use.
+Addressing the key challenge of interactive semantic parsing in Embodied Intelligence and Artificial Intelligence Generated Content research, this study proposes a natural language-driven framework for functional 3D hand--object interaction (HOI) generation.
+By decoupling intention-embedded semantic descriptions from explicit geometric supervision, our framework enables functional 3D HOI reconstruction without requiring any 3D HOI annotations (see Fig.~\ref{fig:teaser} for sample results).